Stop ASAP Processing Debt Collection Harassment

 What the FDCPA Says About Harassment

-The Fair Debt Collection Practices Act was passed to prevent abusive tactics by third-party collection agencies.
+The Fair Debt Collection Practices Act was passed to prevent potentially abusive tactics by third-party collection agencies.
 If you’re being contacted by ASAP Processing, you should know the following rules apply:

 Debt collectors may not harass, oppress, or abuse you or any third parties they contact.
 This includes threats of violence, obscene language, or repeated phone calls intended to annoy or harass.
-Each case should be treated with care, ensuring attention and professionalism throughout the process.

 Collectors Cannot:

-• 👉 Call you before 8 a.m. or after 9 p.m.
+• Call you before 8 a.m. or after 9 p.m.

-• 👉 Use profanity, threats, or aggressive language
+• Use profanity, threats, or aggressive language

-• 👉 Contact you at work if you ask them not to
+• Contact you at work if you ask them not to

-• 👉 Discuss your debt with anyone other than you
+• Discuss your debt with anyone other than you

-• 👉 Misrepresent who they are or the amount you owe
+• Misrepresent who they are or the amount you owe

-• 👉 Keep calling after you ask them to stop in writing
+• Keep calling after you ask them to stop in writing

-Here’s a helpful reference guide to help identify if your interaction with ASAP Processing could be considered illegal under federal law:
+Here’s a helpful reference guide to help identify if your interaction with ASAP Processing could potentially be considered illegal under federal law:

-Behavior Likely Violation
+Behavior Potential Violation

 Calling you 3+ times daily Harassment